Cinnamon and banana? Yummo. Or the refreshing tang of apple? Either way both are delicious.

 - 1 tbsp flaxseed oil

-To sweeten: 1 tbsp chopped dates, a dash of maple syrup or stevia
+To sweeten: 1 tbsp chopped dates, a dash of brown rice malt syrup or stevia

 Tip: use frozen bananas or add some ice on these wonderful hot summer days – it’s fantastic (and cooling for hot Meno-She’s!)